leejunhui/LJHWeibo/README.md

 Fix some bugs and Begin the work of photo.
 #Day 7
 Complete the display of the photo of the Weibo.
+#Day 8
+Configure the pull refresh and new Weibo notify.